 The optimization problem can be reformulated in the form \be L(x,y,z)=y \lrar \inf(\sup)_{(x, y, z) \in D_T}. \ee

-The problems (\ref{eqsub1}), (\ref{eqsub2}) and (\ref{eqsub13a}) are equivalent in the sense that if one has a solution, then another one has a solution and these solutions are the same.
-Moreover, as soon as the projections of the sets $D(t), t \in [0,T],$ on the axes $x,y$ are closed, confined and continuous as set valued mappings, then we can write instead of $\binf, \bsup$ $\bmin, \bmax$ if a solution of (\ref{eqsub13a}) exists.
+The problems (\ref{eqsub1}), (\ref{eqsub2}) and (\ref{eqsub13a}) are equivalent which means if one has a solution, then another one has a solution and these solutions are the same.
+Moreover, as soon as the projections of the sets $D(t), t \in [0,T],$ on the axes $x,y$ are closed, bounded and continuous as a set valued mappings, then we can write instead of $\binf, \bsup$ $\bmin, \bmax$ if a solution of (\ref{eqsub13a}) exists.